Who’s who in the impeachment hearings on Ukraine

-William Taylor.
-George Kent.
-Marie Yovanovitch.
-These three names — along with more household ones like Donald Trump and Rudy Giuliani — will feature prominently in the impeachment inquiry’s public hearings this week.
+Marie Yovanovitch, the former US ambassador to Ukraine, takes center stage in the impeachment inquiry’s second public hearing on Friday.
+It gives her the chance to add more information to the already damaging testimony provided Wednesday by William Taylor, the current US chargé d’affaires for Ukraine, and George Kent, the deputy assistant secretary in the State Department’s European and Eurasian affairs bureau.

-House Democrats have been looking into whether President Trump purposefully withheld US military aid to Ukraine and a presidential meeting in order to pressure Ukraine’s new President Volodymyr Zelensky to open investigations into Trump’s political rivals — namely, Joe Biden.
+House Democrats have been looking into whether President Donald Trump purposefully withheld US military aid to Ukraine and a presidential meeting in order to pressure Ukrainian President Volodymyr Zelensky to open investigations into Trump’s political rivals — namely, Joe Biden.

 The cast of characters has grown immensely throughout their inquiry, and now includes three ambassadors, multiple White House, State Department, and Pentagon staffers, Cabinet members, Ukrainian officials — and even the US and Ukrainian presidents.

-As the investigation officially moves from closed-door depositions to hours-long open sessions starting Wednesday, a lot of these names are going to be discussed — some of them likely at great length — over and over again, and we want you to know who everyone is so you can follow along.
+But wait, who are all these people?
+As Wednesday’s hearing showed, tons of names are bandied about as lawmakers try to learn the full story of Trump’s Ukraine policy — or try to protect him from being impeached.

-That’s why we’ve put together a list of the main players you need to know in this drama, including the three US officials testifying this week and other figures who are likely to be mentioned or whose testimony has — or may still — shape the narrative around impeachment.
+So we’ve put together a list of the main players you need to know in this drama, including Yovanovitch and other US officials testifying in the coming days, as well as other figures who are likely to be mentioned or whose testimony has — or may still — shape the narrative around impeachment.

 We didn’t include Trump because, you know, we figured you had that covered.